maciejmiklas/led-display/README.md

   disp->flush();
 }
 ```
 We have created few instances of *ScrollingText8x8*, each one containing different text and position on the display.
 In order to play animation you have to call *cycle()* on each instance, but you have to call only once *flush()*.
-Each call on *cycle()* will update it's part of the display and flush will send changed display o MAX chips.
+Each call on *cycle()* will update it's part of the display and flush will send changed display to MAX chips.